dib1979/Udacity-Capstone/README.md

 ## Model Deployment
 *TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.
 ### Best hyperdrive model has an Accuracy of 0.97778
-### Best AutoML model [VotingEnsemble] has an accuracy of 0.99048
+### Best AutoML model [VotingEnsemble] has an accuracy of 0.9810
-### Thus we would proceed with the deployment of the VotingEnsemble model
+### Thus we would proceed with the deployment of the StandardScalerWrapper, Logistic Regression model
 #### I have registered the best model :

 <img src="Capstone/pic8.PNG">